-Jill Anon, Supervisor of Student Services 937-372-6941 ext.
-2304 532 Innovation Drive Xenia, Ohio 45385 janon@greeneccc.com Brian McKnight, Director 937-372-6941 ext.
-1306 532 Innovation Drive Xenia, OH 45385 bmcknight@greeneccc.com
+Jill Anon, Supervisor of Student ServicesBrian McKnight, Director937-372-6941 ext.
+2304937-372-6941 ext.
+1306532 Innovation Drive532 Innovation DriveXenia, Ohio 45385Xenia, OH 45385janon@greeneccc.combmcknight@greeneccc.com

 The Compliance Officers will be available during regular school/work hours to discuss concerns related to unlawful harassment, to assist students, other members of the District community, and third parties who seek support or advice when informing another individual about "unwelcome" conduct, or to intercede informally on behalf of the student, other member of the School District community or third party in those instances where concerns have not resulted in the filing of a formal complaint and where all parties are in agreement to participate in an informal process.